aurelia/aurelia/docs/user-docs/aurelia-packages/validation/README.md

 </form>
 ```

-> `@newInstanceForScope(IValidationController)` injects a new instance of validation controller which is made available to the children of `awesome-component`.
+> `resolve(newInstanceForScope(IValidationController))` injects a new instance of validation controller which is made available to the children of `awesome-component`.
 More on validation controller [later](broken-reference/).

 ### Demo